Lattay/slimy.vim/ftplugin/python/README.md

 interpreter.

 [IPython](http://ipython.org/) has a `%cpaste` "magic function" that allows for error-free pasting.
-In order for vim-slime to make use of this feature for Python buffers, you need to set the corresponding variable in your .vimrc:
+In order for slimy to make use of this feature for Python buffers, you need to set the corresponding variable in your vimrc:

-    let g:slime_python_ipython = 1
+    let g:slimy_python_ipython = 1

-Note: if you're using IPython 5, you _need_ to set `g:slime_python_ipython` for pasting to work correctly.
+Note: if you're using IPython 5, you _need_ to set `g:slimy_python_ipython` for pasting to work correctly.